-As presented at the NASCO annual meeting in 2014 and reported to NASCO in 2015, the stock composition and variation in composition of salmon harvested in the Labrador subsistence food fisheries were determined based on a recently developed North American baseline for Atlantic salmon which allows assignment to regional reporting groups of eastern North America (Bradbury et al. 2014, 2015; Moore et al. 2014).
+The stock composition and variation in composition of salmon harvested in the Labrador subsistence food fisheries were determined based on a North American baseline for Atlantic salmon which allows assignment to regional reporting groups of eastern North America (Bradbury et al. 2014, 2015; Moore et al. 2014).
 In total, twelve regional groups in eastern North America can be reliably identified using 15 microsatellite loci (Figure 5).
 The regional groups do not correspond directly to the six regions used by the ICES Working Group to characterize stock status and to provide catch advice.
 The overlap between the regional groups and the ICES areas in North America are shown in Table 7.

-Characteristics of microsatellite markers of fishery samples from 2006 to 2016 were assessed relative to the twelve reporting groups.
-The estimated proportional contributions of the twelve groups (and associated standard errors) based on combined samples for 2006 to 2011 and annual samples for 2012 to 2016 are shown in Figure 6.
+Characteristics of microsatellite markers of fishery samples from 2006 to 2017 were assessed relative to the twelve reporting groups.
+The estimated proportional contributions of the twelve groups (and associated standard errors) based on combined samples for 2006 to 2011 and annual samples for 2012 to 2017 are shown in Figure 6.
 The uncertainties in the estimated contributions are lowest (coefficient of variation, CV, of 1%) for the largest contributing group (Labrador Central).

 The Labrador Central (LAB) regional group represents the majority (almost 93 to 99%) of the salmon in the Labrador subsistence fishery with minor contributions from a few other regions, primarily Ungava-Labrador North (Bradbury et al. 2015).
 No USA origin salmon were identified in the mixed stock analysis of samples from 2012 to 2016 and raised catches for those years are essentially zero.
 However, Bradbury et al. (2014) previously reported the presence of USA origin salmon in the samples from the fisheries in 2006 to 2011 with raised harvest estimates of 30 to 40 fish per year.
+In 2017, two USA origin salmon were identified from samples in SFA 2.
+Raised to the reported harvests of the subsistence fisheries in 2017, the estimated harvest of USA origin salmon in 2017 is 41 salmon (median; $10^{th}$ to $90^{th}$ percentile range of 9 to 113 fish).